jackyoh/ohara-docs/content/en/docs/master/manager_dev_guide.md

 #### IT test

-To test our UI flows, we use Cypress to test our UI flow with **fake** configurator.
+To test our UI flows, we run these test via Cypress with a **fake** configurator.
 These tests focus on the behaviors of UI flow (by different operations from UI), so they should cover most of our UI logic.
 You can run the test in different modes:

 **GUI mode**: this will open Cypress test runner, you can then run your test manually through the UI.